richardhaslam/frackit/paper.md

 not meant to represent a realistic fracture network, but should rather highlight the flexibility of the code with respect to the geometries that can be used.

-Let us consider a domain consisting of three solid layers, of which we want to generate a fracture network only in the center volume.
-With the following piece of code we read in the domain geometry from the provided file, extract the three volumes of it and select the middle one as the one in which we want to place the fracture network.
+Let us consider a domain consisting of three solid layers of which we want to generate a fracture network only in the center volume.
+The following piece of code shows how to read in the domain geometry from a CAD file, extract its three volumes and select the middle one as the subdomain in which to place the fracture network (this assumes knowledge of the ordering of the volumes).

 ```cpp
 /////////////////////////////////////////////////////